9 Best Pressure Cookers for Sterilization

 Studies carried out at Dakota State University revealed that the Instant Pot was the only pressure cooker with the ability to inactivate G. stearothermophilus endospores.

-As far as electric pressure cookers go Instant Pot leads the way with their innovative cookers.
+As far as electric pressure cookers go Instant Pot leads the way with its innovative cookers.
 This model pressure cooker is available in three sizes 3-quart, 6-quart, and 8-quart.

 These electrical appliances carry out the tasks of six appliances all in one place.